Try the supermarket downshift: Save £520 a year with one small change

-Supermarket's Own: Sainsbury's Medium Soft White Bread 800g: 60p
+Supermarket's Own – Sainsbury's Soft Medium Sliced Wholemeal Bread 800g: 85p

-Toast is every student's comfort food, and saving 95p on every loaf you buy will save you loads in the long run.
+Toast is every student's comfort food, and saving £1.11 on every loaf you buy will save you loads in the long run.

-Down-grading a few levels on condiments is a great way to save as they aren’t massively important to a meal, so you won't notice the difference.
-Plus, a saving of £1.93 is amazing.
+Downgrading a few levels on everyone's favourite dessert is a great way to save.
+Ice cream is ice cream as far as we're concerned, so you won't notice the difference.
+Plus, a saving of around 76p per 100ml is amazing.

 Tips for saving with the supermarket downshift

-So you're up to the challenge?
-Here’s a few additional tips to ensure you're working that downshift like a boss.
+So you're up for trying the supermarket downshift?
+Here are a few additional tips to ensure that you're working that downshift like a boss:

 - Taste test no-frills products – Some supermarkets do no-frills brands better than others, so it's a good idea to do the rounds of different supermarkets sampling your favourite staples.
-Keep a shopping diary and rate products out of ten to remind yourself what tastes best, where.
+Keep a shopping diary and rate products out of 10 to remind yourself what tastes best, and where.

-- Use your judgement – Whilst store cupboard staples are perfect options for downshifting to value products, you might not want to compromise on the likes of fresh meat.
-Just make sure you choose which products you down grade wisely.
+- Use your judgement – Whilst store cupboard staples are perfect options for downshifting to supermarket own brand, you might not want to compromise on the likes of fresh meat.
+Just make sure you choose which products you downshift wisely.

-- Remember to do the maths! – Never assume that no-frills value will undisputedly be the cheapest option.
-Sometimes supermarkets will have good deals on which mess up the whole downshifting theory – in some circumstances you can find luxury products selling for the same price as no-frills.
-Make sure you always do the maths!
+- Do the maths – Never assume that supermarket own brand value will undisputedly be the cheapest option.
+Sometimes supermarkets will have good deals running which mess up the whole downshifting theory.
+In some circumstances, you can actually find luxury products selling for the same price as no-frills.

 Are you savvy to the dirty tricks that supermarkets pull to try and get you to spend more cash?